howerj/subleq/ioccc/remarks.md

 * It should work fine without optimizations, but it helps to have them on.
-* If you had an operator, which would be your favourite?
+* If you had to chose an arithmetic operator, which would be your favorite?
-* This program contains misleading allusions to VXLHAMS (or Very eXtra Large HAMS, as it is known in the industry), despite this I assure you that it this is a valid C program and not a pork based product, no matter how much mystery meat is in it.
 * What the program does it actually *really* simple, however that is only (much less than) half the battle in understanding the system, focus instead on the data.

-# Puns

-* This submission is very risky.
-In fact, I took the ultimate risk in submitting it.
-* When reverse engineering this, don't be too negative.

 # Portability and Features